Frequently asked questions

 Can you tell me a bit more about out of pocket expenses?

-- council land and building certificates
+- council and water rates searches

 - planning and heritage searches

-- water meter readings and encumbrance certificates
+- water meter readings

 - road authority certificates